alec-deason/wasm_plugin/README.md

+#OBSOLETE#
+These crates are no longer maintained and the use case is better served by the [WebAssembly Component specification](https://component-model.bytecodealliance.org/language-support/rust.html).

 A low-ish level tool for easily writing and hosting WASM based plugins.

 The goal of wasm_plugin is to make communicating across the host-plugin